 It’s mostly helped…except when I have to find shoes.

 That fused joint is the reason I have to modify all of my left shoes with a 1/2″ lift.
 My left leg is shorter than my right and has little to no movement.
 Because of that rigidity, I also need a tapered, or “rocker,” sole to make up for the lack of mobility in my ankle.
-The lift and rocker is necessary in all of my footwear.
+The lift and rocker are necessary in all of my footwear.
 This is done by a professional shoe orthotist or cobbler (more on them in a future post).

 Here’s a look at the operation: